EA SDS Training My Bookings My Learning Portal More

 Aims

-The aim of this programme is to support the development of learning & teaching through a shared process of structured inquiry and professional reflection.
+The aim of this programme is to support the development of learning and teaching through a shared process of structured inquiry and professional reflection.

 The programme will provide a facilitated opportunity to collaborate, learn and network with colleagues across the system.
 This approach is guided by Learning Leaders, the DE Strategy for Teacher Professional Learning (2016), putting teachers at the heart of their own professional learning journey.
 In this programme, all participants will be supported to identify their own inquiry question for professional development.